aloukikjoshi/designing-tasks/task-2/README.md

-# Approach
+# 🎨 Poster Design Task

+## Description
-This task included the internal tasks within itself where we have to design three posters for the different ocassians and events.
-I used Canva, GIMP and Microsoft Degigner to accomplish all the three of them.
+This task involves creating three unique posters for various occasions and events.
+I utilized a combination of design tools, including Canva, GIMP, and Microsoft Designer, to complete these projects.

+## Tools Used
+- 🖌 Canva
+- 🖼 GIMP
+- 💻 Microsoft Designer